AdobeDocs/analytics.en/help/landing/an-landing.md

 | Acquisition |<ul><li>Marketing channels > First touch channel, First touch channel detail (Which first touch channel, and which specific first touch channel is performing best?)</li><li>Marketing channels > First last channel, First last channel detail (Which last touch channel, and which specific last touch channel is performing best?)</li><li>Campaigns > Campaigns (Which campaigns are driving my key metrics?)</li><li>Campaigns > Campaign performance (What campaigns are driving the most revenue?)</li><li>Campaigns > Tracking code (Which campaign tracking codes perform the best?)</li><li>[Web acquisition](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/build-workspace-project/starter-projects.html?lang=en#web)</li><li>[Mobile acquisition](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/build-workspace-project/starter-projects.html?lang=en#mobile)</li><li>[Advertising Analytics: paid search](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/build-workspace-project/starter-projects.html?lang=en#advertising)</li><li>Search keywords - all, paid, natural (Which search keywords and paid/natural search keywords drive my key metrics the best?)</li><li>Search engines - all, paid, natural (Which search engines and paid/natural search engines drive my key metrics the best?)</li><li>All search page ranking (Which search page are my users visiting from?)</li><li>Referring domains (Which domains are driving traffic to my site?)</li><li>Original referring domains (What was the first domain users were on before visiting my site?)</li><li>Referrers (Which URLs were my users on before clicking through to my site?)</li><li>Referrer types (Which category do my referring URLs belong to?)</li></ul> |
 | Company reports | Reports that your company created for your use. |

 ## Navigate the Learning tab {#navigate-learning}

-The Learning page contains hands-on video guides and tutorials, plus links to documentation.
+The Learning page contains hands-on video tours and tutorials, plus links to documentation.

+* The Workspace Fundamentals Tour takes you directly to Workspace and walks you through the Workspace layout and where to find/perform the most common actions.
+This Tour can also be re-launched any time directly in Workspace via the tool tip pop-over from the panel header.

+* Clicking on a video/tour adds a “Viewed” tag.
+This tag helps you track your progress through the learning content.
+You can click on the tag and it will disappear, in case you have not completed the content yet.

+* The “Learn more” button on the video modal takes you to an Adobe Experience League documentation page with more help content related to the video you just watched.
+“View more videos” takes you to our full Workspace YouTube playlist.

 ![](assets/learning-tab.png)